Dead Sea Transform: Dead Sea basin

 The Dead Sea is formed in a pull-apart basin due to the left-stepping offset between the Wadi Arabah and Jordan Valley segments.
 The part of the basin with a sedimentary fill of more than 2 km is 150 km long and 15–17 km wide in its central part.
 In the north, the fill reaches its maximum thickness of about 10 km.
 The sequence includes Miocene fluvial sandstones of the Hazeva Formation overlain by a sequence of Late Miocene to early Pliocene evaporites, mainly halite, the Sedom Formation, and a lacustrine to fluvial sequence of Pliocene to recent age.

+The Dead Sea basin is of particular interest due to its title as the lowest land-based elevation on Earth.
+Other qualities that make the Dead Sea basin unique is the apparent lack of earthquakes in the middle of the basin, an occurrence that is common amongst pull-apart basins as the transform fault tries to accommodate the left-stepping offset, a process that could be described as the fault trying to smooth itself into a more linear feature with no step-overs.
+The earthquakes are also much deeper than other transform earthquakes throughout the world.
+The basin also has a very low heat flow compared to other strike-slip faults like the San Andreas Fault.
+A hypothesis of why the Dead Sea basin has unique earthquake locations, earthquake depths, and a lower heat flow is the "drop-down" or damage rheology hypothesis.
+This hypothesis states that a heavy magmatic piece of lithosphere has lodged itself in the Moho boundary near the center of the Dead Sea, partitioning stress to the edges of the basin and allowing deeper earthquakes.
+This could explain the rhombohedral shape of the Dead Sea and the exceptional depth of the basin.

 Jordan Valley fault

-The Jordan valley segment of the DST, the Jordan Rift Valley, runs for about 100 km from the northwestern part of the Dead Sea to the southeastern part of the Sea of Galilee along the Jordan Valley.
+The Jordan valley segment of the DST, which is part of the Jordan Rift Valley, runs for about 100 km from the northwestern part of the Dead Sea to the southeastern part of the Sea of Galilee along the Jordan Valley.
 A slip rate of between 4.7 and 5.1 mm per year has been estimated over the last 47,500 years.
-The entire segment is thought to have ruptured during the earthquake in 749 and again in 1033, the most recent major earthquake along this structure.
+The entire segment is thought to have ruptured during the earthquake of 749 and again in 1033, the most recent major earthquake along this structure.
 The deficit in slip that has built up since the 1033 event is sufficient to cause an earthquake of ~7.4.